 Therefore, for the 2021 Graduate Winter School, we invite early career academics working on these (but not limited to) possible topics: threats to sovereignty using contemporary examples; nationalism; state theory and state formation; historical development of the nation state in comparative perspective; changing conceptions of sovereignty; divided societies; the role of international organizations and entities (such as multinational corporations) and their impact on sovereignty; and more.

 - Fill out the application form.
 This should be accompanied by a current CV and an abstract/research outline of the proposed paper you would bring to the winter school.
 The abstract should be no more than 500 words in length.

 - It should also be accompanied by a letter of recommendation, for which you will find the form on this website.
 Please send the letter of recommendation form to your referee, and have them send it to us directly.

 - The Academic Committee will accept research proposals 30 September 2020.
 Please send all relevant materials to: email@example.com.

 - The Academic Committee will notify all applicants about the status of their applications by email by October 30, 2020.

 - Successful applicants should submit complete drafts of papers, between 5,000 and 8,500 words in length, 45 days before the conference begins.
 Submitted drafts must follow the guidelines determined by the ACRPS.

-Funding is available for travel and expenses, and accommodation is provided for all participants.
+Funding is available for travel and expenses on a competitive basis, and accommodation is provided for all participants.
 Given current circumstances this workshop may be moved online.
 We will keep applicants posted regarding developments.